-The Final Report Card Grade is the weighted average of the four previous quarter grades (with mid-year and end-year tests in Religion for grades 3-5 and in all core subjects, including Religion, for grades 6-8).
+The Final Report Card Grade is the weighted average of the four previous quarter grades (with end-year tests in Religion for grades 3-5 and in all core subjects, including Religion, for grades 6-8).
 This Final Grade will be recorded on the student's permanent record.